 There’s nothing quite like the thrill of visiting a new city, especially when you’re armed with a list of blogger-approved recommendations, insider tips, and secret spots only locals would know.
-So this summer MyDomaine and our sister site Who What Wear teamed up with five trendsetting bloggers on a stylish road trip to discover the chicest places to eat, sleep, drink, and explore in four of the coolest cities in America.
+So this summer MyDomaine teamed up with five trendsetting bloggers on a stylish road trip to discover the chicest places to eat, sleep, drink, and explore in four of the coolest cities in America.

 From where to find the best iced lavender latte in Charleston to how to shop for vintage finds in Nashville, read on to discover the best travel and style tips as told by five seriously chic influencers, plus all the highlights from our tour.

 We kicked off our Road Trip in trendy Music City, Nashville where Mary Seng of Happily Grey showed us her edgy-chic city style while giving us a tour of her favorite neighborhood haunts.
-See the full city guide here.
+See the full city guide.

 “I go to EiO & The Hive regularly for breakfast and always order one of its delicious smoothies or veggie-filled macro bowls.
 All the food here is fresh, organic, and local.”

 “When I’m looking for something unique, I head to Old Made Good, which is located in a charming bungalow in East Nashville.
 True to its name, this boutique sells everything from vintage jewelry to repurposed home goods and eclectic clothing.
 A must-visit creative gem.”